syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Visual-Studio-Mac-Extensions/Create-Project.md

 Use the following steps to create the Syncfusion Xamarin Application through the Visual Studio 2019 for Mac:

-1)	To create a Syncfusion Xamarin project, follow either one of the options below in Visual Studio for Mac
+1)	To create a Syncfusion Xamarin project, follow either one of the options below in Visual Studio for Mac.

 Option 1:
 Click Syncfusion Menu and choose Essential Studio for Xamarin > Create New Syncfusion Project.